-A report published in the Journal of Clinical Psychiatry shed light on the misuse of Adderall among young adults, citing that 60% of all Adderall consumption was by 18-25 year olds.
-In fact, the article states that emergency room visits among young adults for Adderall-related visits had increased 156% from 2006-2011.
-Adderall overdose psychosis, seizures, and coma are included in those statistics.
+A report shed light on the misuse of Adderall among young adults.
+The data cites that 60% of all Adderall use was by 18-25-year-olds.
+In fact, the article states that ER visits among young adults for Adderall-related visits had increased 156% from 2006-2011.
+Adderall overdose-related psychosis, seizures, and coma are noted in the report.

-Because of the highly addictive properties of Adderall, serious serious long-term health conditions, both psychological and physical pose a real threat to young adults in particular.
-The risk of Adderall overdose psychosis is one of the more serious adverse effects of this drug.
-Young people need to understand that a prescription stimulant can be just as dangerous as methamphetamine or cocaine and should not be misused.
+Because Adderall is highly addictive, serious long-term health issues, both mental and physical, pose a real threat to young adults.
+The risk of Adderall overdose psychosis is a serious adverse effect of this drug.
+Young people should know that a prescription stimulant can cause as much harm as meth or cocaine.

-Adderall is a stimulant composed of dextroamphetamine and amphetamine, and available in doses ranging from 5-30mg.
-When someone of any age begins abusing Adderall in hopes of experiencing a boost in energy and mood, or desired weight loss, they are often unaware of the long-term effects that will occur with consistent abuse of this powerful stimulant.
-After experiencing the initial euphoric effects, the brain’s reward system records it as pleasurable event and a pathway is mapped causing the individual to seek the high over and over again.
+Adderall is composed of dextroamphetamine and amphetamine, and comes in doses ranging from 5-30mg.
+Some abuse this drug in hopes of getting a boost in energy and mood, or desired weight loss.
+They are often unaware of the long-term effects that can occur with constant use.
+After feeling the initial euphoric effects, the brain’s reward system records it.
+A pathway is mapped, causing the person to seek the high over and over again.

-The stimulant works by increasing the levels of dopamine and norepinephrine in the central nervous system.
-Increased dopamine leads to the “feel good” effect, which is recorded in the brain’s reward system.
-Also, increased norepinephrine affects the speed that the brain responds to stimuli, resulting in the ability to manage large amounts of data or information.
-Over time the brain becomes dependent on the drug to re-experience these positive responses.
+The stimulant will increase the levels of dopamine and norepinephrine in the central nervous system.
+This results in the “feel good” effect.
+Also, the effects of the drug can affect the speed that the brain responds to input.
+This results in being better able to absorb and manage large amounts of data.
+Over time the brain becomes used to the drug to produce this response.

-Adderall is a Schedule II controlled substance with highly addictive properties.
-The staggering increase in Adderall prescriptions is testament to its popularity among students in particular, who may obtain the drug by feigning ADHD symptoms.
-According to the New York Times article Generation Adderall, October 12, 2016, prescriptions for the drug have spiked since its introduction in 1996.
-In 2000 there were 5 million prescriptions written for Adderall.
+According to the New York Times piece Generation Adderall, prescriptions for the drug have spiked since coming on the market in 1996.
+In 2000 there were 5 million scripts written for Adderall.
 This increased to 9 million in 2005 and to 16 million by 2012.
-In fact, 42% of individuals aged 12 and older surveyed in the National Survey of Drug Use and Health in 2015 admitted using prescription stimulants without a prescription.
+In fact, 42% of individuals aged 12 and older in 2015 did state they used the drug without a prescription.

-During this early phase, the drug continuously increases dopamine production levels in the brain, triggering the “feel good” sensation, or rewarding effect, and causing the individual to desire repeating the sensation again and again.
-As tolerance increases, more of the drug is required to continue to achieve the desired effects, quickly leading to Adderall dependence.
+During this early phase, the drug will increase dopamine levels in the brain.
+This triggers the rewarding effect and causes the person to desire it again and again.
+As tolerance increases, more of the drug is required to continue to achieve the desired effects.
+This leads to dependence.

 Symptoms of Adderall Addiction

-Adderall causes both psychological and physiological dependence over time.
-Individuals may come to believe they cannot function without the drug, which is a sign of psychological dependence, or addiction.
-When someone is abusing Adderall there are clear signs and symptoms that begin to emerge.
-These might include:
+Over time, people that abuse the drug may come to believe they cannot function without it.
+This is a sign of dependence, or Adderall addiction.
+When someone is abusing Adderall abuse signs and symptoms include:

-- Loss of appetite resulting in weight loss or malnutrition
+- Loss of appetite resulting in weight loss.

 - Dry mouth

-Adderall-induced psychosis can occur as a result of long-term abuse of the drug, or as one of the more serious symptoms in the event of an overdose.
+Adderall-induced psychosis can occur as a result of long-term abuse of the drug.
+It is also one of the more severe symptoms in the event of an overdose.

-As Adderall abuse increases, including snorting high doses of the drug, the risk of overdose is possible.
-Adderall overdose psychosis and other dangerous symptoms can occur, which constitutes a medical emergency.
-Signs of Adderall overdose may include:
+As Adderall abuse increases, such as snorting high doses of the drug, the risk of OD is real.
+Adderall overdose psychosis and other Adderall withdrawal symptoms can occur, which require medical care.
+Signs of OD may include: